Things You Do In The Office That Are Ruining Your Health

 "Working overtime despite having familial obligations can cause a tear in your relationships and bring undue stress to you and your partner," says Neidich.

-The Remedy Rx: "Set boundaries on how long you'll work each day, and make sure the rest of the team is aware of your schedule," advises Neidich.
+The Rx: "Set boundaries on how long you'll work each day, and make sure the rest of the team is aware of your schedule," advises Neidich.

 Not Taking Vacation